Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 Booking and Deposit: To secure your place at the retreat, a non-refundable deposit of is required at the time of booking.
 This deposit confirms your space and allows us to begin preparing your welcome with love and care.
 For bookings made before March 2026, you may choose to pay in full or opt for a four-month payment plan.
 After March 1st 2026, the full retreat fee will be due at the time of booking to allow for final preparations.

 Payment Plans: If you choose the payment plan option, your balance will be automatically split into four equal monthly instalments.
 Please ensure your payment method remains active during this time.
 Kindly note that missed payments may result in the loss of your place on the retreat.
-If you would like to discuss an alternative schedule, please reach out before booking — I am always happy to offer gentle flexibility where possible.
+If you would like to discuss an alternative schedule, please reach out before booking because I am always happy to offer gentle flexibility where possible as long as it's before May 2026.

 Cancellations: Due to the intimate nature of this retreat and the commitments required to secure the venue, catering, and all included experiences: All deposits are non-refundable.
 If you cancel before March 1st, any amount paid beyond the deposit will be refunded.
 If you cancel after March 1st, unfortunately, no refunds can be offered, unless your space can be filled.
 If you are unable to attend, you are welcome to gift or transfer your place to another guest (subject to approval).